Snakebite Envenoming in Africa: Diagnostics, Treatment Gaps, and Emerging Medical Technologies

 • Fund national snakebite surveillance systems

-• Support regional manufacturing initiatives
+• Support regional manufacturing and regulatory harmonization

-For Donors & NGOs
+For Donors and NGOs

 For Manufacturers

-• Align antivenom formulations to regional snake ecology
+• Align formulations with regional snake ecology

 7. Ethical, Safety, and Equity Considerations

-• Risk of counterfeit antivenoms
+• Counterfeit antivenoms

-• Informed consent challenges in emergencies
+• Informed consent challenges during emergencies

-• Equity of access for rural populations
+• Persistent inequities for rural populations

 8. Future Outlook

-With coordinated investment, Africa could:
+With coordinated investment and political commitment, Africa could:

-• Develop regional antivenom self-sufficiency
+• Achieve regional antivenom self-sufficiency

 Conclusion and Call to Action